Association of Universities for Research in Astronomy

-The IINSPIRE Program, in partnership with the Association of Universities for Research in Astronomy (AURA), will offer internships in 2019.
+The IINSPIRE Program, in partnership with the Association of Universities for Research in Astronomy (AURA), will offer internships in Summer 2021.
 This program is intended to provide students with work and research experience at a major astronomical observatory.
 The workforce of an astronomical observatory includes a wide variety of professionals with skills ranging from scientific research and software development to engineering and instrument building.
 Applicants are expected to have course work experience that will enable them to contribute to the work of the observatory.

-Internships introduce participants to a full range of technical and scientific skills involved in building and operating modern observatories.
+Internships introduce participants to a full range of scientific and technical skills involved in building and operating modern astronomical observatories.
 To accomplish research in astronomy using the most advanced telescopes, the staff at AURA’s observatories include electrical, mechanical, optical, systems and software engineers, computer scientists and other technical specialists.
 These individuals work in partnership with our research scientists and participate in the end-to-end development of some of the world’s most advanced astronomical instrumentation and enhance capabilities for astronomical research.
 The experience gained by students in the learning and research environment we offer is broadly applicable in a number of industrial settings as well.

 $5000 stipend, including travel and living expenses.